Women’s Wellness Retreat

 Weaving together somatic practices, meditation, sensory awareness techniques, and the latest scientific insights, Monica’s work offers a remedy for the spell of separation and loneliness.

-Monica’s own forest journey began suffering from corporate burnout, anxiety, and climate grief.
-She retreated to the coastal mountain rainforests of British Columbia in the unceded territories of the Skwxwú7mesh and Lil’wat First Nations, where she encountered the transformative healing power of Nature.
+Monica’s own forest journey began when she was suffering from corporate burnout, anxiety, and climate grief.
+She retreated to the coastal mountain rain forests of British Columbia in the unceded territories of the Skwxwú7mesh and Lil’wat First Nations, where she encountered the transformative healing power of Nature.

-She now leads nature therapy programs and workshops for businesses, non-profits and community groups helping them create resilient, regenerative and inclusive cultures that sustain and nurture.
+She now leads nature therapy programs and workshops in Sydney Au and Whistler BC for businesses, non-profits and community groups helping people to create resilient, regenerative and inclusive cultures that sustain and nurture.

 -